7 Small, Super-Effective Ways to Lower Blood Pressure

 Refined starches such as white bread and white rice have a high glycemic index.
 This means they break down rapidly into glucose, which then hits the bloodstream in a rush, says Melissa O'Shea, a registered dietitian at Foodtrainers in New York City.
 The fix: Opt for whole grain versions (such as brown rice and whole wheat bread), which the body digests more slowly.

-- Pop the cork.
+Need a reason to cheers?
 Preliminary research suggests that resveratrol, a plant compound in red wine, can help forestall type 2 diabetes by heightening insulin sensitivity after meals.
 Just keep it to one glass.

-- Sprinkle on cinnamon.
+This versatile ingredient is more than just a spice rack staple.
 Several studies suggest that MHCP, a compound in this spice, may improve the body's glucose metabolism.
 Try dusting cinnamon on foods such as oatmeal, yogurt, and baked sweet potato fries.

-- Fill up on fiber.
 Roughage may help slow the release of glucose into the bloodstream so the body can better manage it, says Richard M. Bergenstal, M.D., president of medicine and science at the American Diabetes Association.
 Aim for 20-30 grams a day from foods like fresh veggies (such as broccoli, which packs more than 5 grams per cup) and legumes (9 grams of fiber per half-cup).
 Struggling to meet quota?
 Consider a supplement such as Metamucil.